SuperDumbMario2/miiniverse/README.md

 # Miiniverse
-A miiverse clone with least features and IP auth.
+A miiverse clone on PHP with least features and IP auth.
 Unrelated to the one that I teased on my server an MVClonapedia Discord.
 (This is not Minverse or Miniverse)
 # WARNING
 This is not a very high-quality code.
-I am still learning PHP and made it just as a side project, please do not tell me this is bad.
+I am still learning PHP and made it just as a side project, please do not tell me this is bad as i already know it.
 Also this is fully procedural code so if you're not a fan of procedural code you will not like this code.

 # How to install
 Upload the entrie repo to the root of your server.